kyubantai/frmwrk/README.md

 * default_controller: (default: 'index') It's the name of the default controller
 * notfound: (default: 'notfound') It's the name of the controller which is loaded when the asked controller does not exists.
 * pretty_url: (default: true) If enabled, you will use a clearer way to pass variables through url.
 (See next part for more details)
+* web: It's the path of the web folder

 Pretty URL
 ==========